UniMath/agda-unimath/src/commutative-algebra/integer-multiples-of-elements-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) (a : type-Commutative-Ring A) where

-  associative-iterated-addition-by-element-Commutative-Ring :
+  associative-iterative-addition-by-element-Commutative-Ring :
     (k : ℤ) (h1 h2 : type-Commutative-Ring A) →
-    iterated-addition-by-element-Commutative-Ring A a k
+    iterative-addition-by-element-Commutative-Ring A a k
       ( add-Commutative-Ring A h1 h2) ＝
     add-Commutative-Ring A
-      ( iterated-addition-by-element-Commutative-Ring A a k h1)
+      ( iterative-addition-by-element-Commutative-Ring A a k h1)
       ( h2)
-  associative-iterated-addition-by-element-Commutative-Ring =
+  associative-iterative-addition-by-element-Commutative-Ring =
-    associative-iterated-addition-by-element-Ring (ring-Commutative-Ring A) a
+    associative-iterative-addition-by-element-Ring (ring-Commutative-Ring A) a
 ```

 ### `integer-multiple-Commutative-Ring A (int-ℕ n) a ＝ multiple-Commutative-Ring A n a`